Dog Groomer Tip Calculator

 $190$28 – $38$218 – $228

-The tipping range for a dog groomer is generally 15-20% of the service cost.
-The details matter — tip higher for complex or labor-intensive grooming.
+The standard tipping range for a dog groomer is 15-20% of the service cost.
+Consider the following factors:

 Tipping is generally encouraged, but there are exceptions where it may not be necessary or appropriate.